The Fall Hunting Season is Underway

-The fixture card has been updated with the locations of most of the spring hunts.
-Come on out, enjoy the spring scenery, and start earning your 2017 hunt horse certificate!
-If you have questions about the hunt, contact Masters Daun Defrance or Kami Wolk, or Secretary Marilyn Mariano.
-We will be hunting most Wednesdays and Saturdays mid-May through mid-June for the spring informal season.
+The fixture card and calendar list our fall hunts and events.
+Come on out, enjoy the fall foliage, and keep working on earning your 2017 hunt horse certificate!
+If you have questions about the hunt, contact Masters Daun Defrance, Sue Levy or Marilyn Mariano, or Secretary Ellen Madigan.
+We will be hunting most Wednesdays and Saturdays through November, with the formal season beginning Saturday, September 30th.
 Hunts ride out at 10:00 AM.
 The schedule is always contingent on weather and other factors, so please consult the Calendar & Fixture Card for more details.
 Any last minute changes or cancellations will be posted at the top of the home page.

 For riders new to the Wentworth Hunt, please consult the Etiquette & Attire information, especially the “Courtesies in the Field” document that can be found on that page.
 You may “cap” (hunt as a guest) up to three times per year.
 After three hunts, we ask that you join as a member, with capping fees paid for the year credited to your membership.
 E-mail the Secretary, Masters or any other board member if you have any questions.
 We look forward to welcoming new hunters!